Duz-ee/Duz-ee/README.md

 - 👋 Hi, I’m @Duz-ee
-- 👀 I’m interested in machine learning, Data Science, and backend development
+- 👀 I’m interested in backend development, and embedded systems
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, c++, and c
 - 💞️ I’m looking to collaborate on projects using python
 - 📫 How to reach me email: nchiduziem@gmail.com